Joopr8/music-player/README.md

 # Description
 This is a music player interface where a user can play, pause, skip, rewind, and scrub through a song.
 Project done following the JavaScript Web Projects: 20 Projects course from ZTM (Zero to Mastery) community.
-A text to voice-based joke teller to read jokes.

 Mute and unMute feature added to the original project.